Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/a-better-frontend/index.md

 date: "2019-09-27T03:47:00+08:00"
 tags:
 - adventures-in-motion-control
-- rust
+- Rust
 - wasm
 - vue
 - javascript
 ---

 Now we've got a half-usable motion controller, we need a graphical way for humans to interact with it.
 The controller runs in a browser, which makes [Vue][vue-js] a perfect candidate for the UI.

 ## Adding Vue to the Frontend

 Now, we don't actually have much frontend code (47 lines of JavaScript to be exact) so it's actually easier to delete the existing `frontend` and use the [`vue` CLI tool][vue-cli] to create a new one.